Azure/prometheus-collector/otelcollector/docs/eng.ms/PromIngestionVolume.md

 # Minimal Ingestion Profile

-To ingest only minimal data (series/metrics used by our dashboards/rec.rules & default alerts) from default scrape targets , this setting (`minimalIngestionProfile="true"`) is enabled by deafult.
+To ingest only minimal data (series/metrics used by our dashboards/rec.rules & default alerts) from default scrape targets , this setting (`minimalIngestionProfile="true"`) is enabled by default.
 This will help reduce/control ingestion volume for default targets.

 There are 4 possible cases to customize this behavior -